2011–12 Umaglesi Liga: Second phase

 This phase began on 12 March 2012 and will end on 21 May 2012.

 Championship round

-Zestafoni, Dinamo Tbilisi, Torpedo Kutaisi, Metalurgi Rustavi, Merani Martvili, Baia Zugdidi, Dila Gori and Kolkheti Poti ended the first phase in the top eight positions of the table and thus entered the championship round.
+Zestaponi, Dinamo Tbilisi, Torpedo Kutaisi, Metalurgi Rustavi, Merani Martvili, Baia Zugdidi, Dila Gori and Kolkheti Poti ended the first phase in the top eight positions of the table and thus entered the championship round.

 The results of the matches among these teams will be used as a base ranking.
 Each team will then play another double round-robin schedule against every other team.